Status

 DraftKings Lawsuit 2026

-Latest news (PHAI/NFL case, MA $180K plaintiff, $450K credit-card fine, CT $3M refund), DraftKings-specific eligibility, evidence, and free case review.
+Latest news (PHAI/NFL case, MA $180K plaintiff, $450K credit-card fine, CT $3M refund), DraftKings-specific allegations, evidence, and case status.

 Used FanDuel? →